stevepurdie/saap-docs/content/for-developers/onboarding/application-onboarding.md

   ![nexus-Forecastle](./images/nexus-forecastle.png)

 ### Login to Docker Registry

-Run following command to log into the registry
+Run following command to log into the registry.

 ```sh
 buildah login <nexus-docker-reg-url>
 ```